3TUSK/Temp-l10n/CONTRIBUTING.md

 2. Set up a new folder with the internal name of mod, then set up a folder named "lang" E.g.: ````assets\alchemicalwizardy\lang\```` for main part of Blood Magic.
 File name should obey ISO-639-1.

-3. If possible, upload en_US.lang as a *local* reference.
+3. If possible, upload the English language file `en_US.lang` and rename it as `en_US.reference`.
 Due to the fact that en_US.lang is a part of mod itself, please check out the license before do so.

 4. Once a language file gets its appropriate place and get merged, file shall be removed from this repo, unless it's backup.